profplump/esphome/aukey-lt-t6/readme.md

 At boot the White brightness is set to 100% and OFF.

 #### Remote Control
-The lamp will run normally without any remote control configured, but when configured it has more controls available.
+This ESPHome configuration defines dimmable RGBW outputs with seperate RGB and W lights, and publishes the touch sensor state.

-I used HomeAssistant for remote control.
+Remote and local control update the same global state, and can be used together.

-A similar same esphome configuration could interact with MQTT or other coordination systems.
+The lamp will run without any remote control configured, but when configured it has more controls available.

-This configuration defines dimmable RGBW outputs with seperate RGB and W lights, and publishes the touch sensor state.
+I used HomeAssistant for remote control, but a similar configuration could interact with MQTT or another coordination systems.